 Pterygium surgery complications

 Every surgery has some risks but, pterygium surgery is usually tolerated well and has a very low rate of complications .
 Every patient will experience some swelling, bruising, tearing, sensitivity to light and some discomfort.
 There is always the risk of bleeding, infection double vision due to scarring, or muscle damage although highly unlikely.
 The cosmetic appearance after pterygium is usually good, but usually not perfect as there can be scarring and vessel growth.
-Dr. Martinez and Dr. Donovan will discuss the pertinent risks before surgery.
+Our doctors will discuss the pertinent risks before surgery.
 A theoretical risk never reported is transmission of parvovirus B19, hepatitis or human immunodeficiency virus from fibrin glue.
 This glue has been used in vascular and abdominal surgery for almost a decade without any reported cases or complications specific to the glue.

 Pterygium surgery with Mitomycin C (MMC)

 Mitimycin C is a chemotherapy drug isolated from the fermentation filtrate of some Streptomyces bacterial species; it can generate free radicals that lead to tissue breakdown and also inhibit DNA, RNA and protein synthesis.